ForestAdmin/documentation-user-guide/project-settings/organizations/sso-guides/sso-with-google.md

 # Google SSO

 {% hint style="info" %}
-You must have one project in your organization with the plan [Forest Admin Pro plan](https://www.forestadmin.com/pricing/) to have access to this feature.
+You must have one project in your organization with the plan [Forest Admin Pro plan](https://www.forestadmin.com/pricing/) to access this feature.
 {% endhint %}

 ## Requirements